 Your friction mounted removable pole should now be installed safely, but there's one more thing you should do before you start dancing on your pole...

-To maximize your safety while pole dancing, and to reduce the chances of your dance pole coming down, Your Pole Pal recommends a series of progressive load tests to be sure your pole has been installed as safely as possible.
+To maximize your safety while pole dancing, and to reduce the chances of your dance pole coming down, Your Pole Pal recommends a series of progressive load tests to be sure your pole installation is as safe as possible.

 Here's a short video that shows how to load test a friction fit pole: